antonbabkin/snake/README.md

 ## roadmap

-- snake dies when hits self
-- apple should not spawn on snake
 - different sprite for head, shows facing direction
 - status bar: size, speed, score, fps
 - when starting, snake does not move until direction pressed